-- Act as an advocate for SEND students. - Ensure the curriculum meets the needs of SEND students. - Provide performance management for all staff members and regularly review student progress as part of an overall Trust approach to assessment. - Consult with the Local Authority and other relevant parties where it is appropriate to deliver a co-ordinated approach to SEND provision. - Participate in appropriate training.
+- Be responsible for the overall management of the Policy and provision for SEND pupils/students and ensure that those strategies include working with parents/carers and external agencies to encourage involvement in the pupil/student's education and learning needs. - Monitor and review progress of SEND pupils/students. - Monitor and review the attendance and retention rate (colleges only) of SEND pupils/students. - Act as an advocate for SEND pupils/students. - Ensure the curriculum meets the needs of SEND pupils/students. - Provide performance management for all staff members and regularly review pupil/student progress as part of an overall Trust approach to assessment. - Consult with the Local Authority and other relevant parties where it is appropriate to deliver a co-ordinated approach to SEND provision. - Participate in appropriate training.